Genia888/FitnessHub/Documentation/(Stage 4) MVP Development and Execution.md

 ## Evegni & Elhadj

-Has a part of the "frontend" specialist member, my focus was on the visual aspect firstly, then I worked on the backend (linked back and front together mostly) when all the pages was finish.
+Has a part of the "frontend" specialist member, our focus was on the visual aspect firstly, then we worked on the backend (linked back and front together mostly) when all the pages was finish.
 Here is my contribution in details:

 # Phase 1 – Front-End Structure & Static Pages